How Much Does It Cost To Install A Wood Fence?

 The height of the fence will affect the final cost of the fencing project.
 3”, 5”, and 6” fences are the most common heights for fences, so, for example, if a split-rail fence is 3” high, it will only require 2 rails, whereas a 5” high fence can require 3.

-If fencing your backyard, you will need at least one gate on one of the sides of your house, and if you are enclosing the front of your property line at the street, you might want either a single or double gate for your driveway, and possibly one more for foot traffic to get to your front door.
-If you have a picket fence along the front, you may need stronger posts to hang the gates from.
-For the materials alone:
+If fencing your backyard, you will need at least one gate on one of the sides of your house, and if you are enclosing the front of your property line at the street.
+You might want either a single or double gate for your driveway, and possibly one more for foot traffic to get to your front door.
+If you have a picket fence along the front, you may need stronger posts to hang a wrought iron, chain link, or wood gates from.
+The material costs are:

 - $100–$650+ for a pedestrian access gate